-The appointed officers, assist the elected officers, and ceremonies of the Lodge.
+The appointed officers assist the elected officers, and with the ceremonies of the Lodge.
 While their roles are primarily ceremonial, it is also expected that they assist in the management, day-to-day operations of the Lodge, and perform roles outside of the Lodge meetings themselves.

 - Senior Deacon: The Senior Deacon assists the Worshipful Master and sits on the ground floor of the Lodge room to the right of the Worshipful Master.
 He acts as the conductor in the Degrees, and guides Candidates and visitors in meetings to wherever the Worshipful Master requests.
 Outside of the Lodge the Senior Warden traditionally assists the Worshipful Master in Masonic duties and Lodge Management.

 - Junior Deacon: The Junior Deacon assists the Senior Warden the same way the Senior Deacon assists the Worshipful Master.
 His duties are also to ensure that the Lodge is secure during ceremonies by the Tyler, and assists in ensuring that everyone present at each meeting is first a Mason, and if the Lodge is opened on a Degree higher than that of the First Degree, that everyone present is at least of that Degree the Lodge is open on, or greater.